johanhelsing/kitchen-compositor/README.md

 ## Dependencies

+- Qt 5.12 or newer with:
-- QtBase 5.9+
+  - QtBase
-- QtDeclarative 5.9+
+  - QtDeclarative
-- QtWayland dev branch
+  - QtWayland